Introduction to the types of ganache in chocolate making

 The Ganache Formulation

 The type of ganache is ultimately determined by the balancing ganache.
-This is where you will adjust the recipe for the thickness, sweetness, and fat level….
-The formulation is the heart to built ganache recipe.
+This is where you will adjust the recipe for the thickness, sweetness, and fat level… The formulation is the heart-to-built ganache recipe.

 Conclusion for types of ganache